 Let’s start with the law.
 Health & Safety Executive – Workplace (Health, Safety and Welfare) Regulations 1992 (regulation 21/192) quotes “In toilets used by women, suitable means for the disposal of sanitary dressings should also be provided.”
-This statement is implicit enough to mean that every toilet cubicle that will be visited by a woman must have a sanitary bin.
+This statement is implicit enough to mean that every toilet cubicle that will be visited by a woman must have a ladies sanitary bin.
 Further on from this there is definition to the number of cubicles that must be provided per head for a business.
 There is discretion for buildings constructed before that year regarding mixed sex washrooms but apart from that it is very clear.
 So this means that every business premises must have at least 1 sanitary bin that is suitable for purpose.
 There are also laws governing the correct disposal of sanitary waste which we have covered in our 2016 “Offensive Waste Guide” which can be read here.

 What is suitable as a sanitary bin?
 There is no clarity on this but overwhelming consensus from anybody using the same washroom is that the bin should be hygienic, discreet, and clean whilst providing odour control.
 Just throwing an air-freshener in a bucket style bin is not going to cut it.
 This unit will need to be emptied and cleaned regularly.
 Whilst there is no law governing this it is common decency to support your staff’s basic hygiene needs and this need is about as fundamental as it gets.
 My wife informs me that this is not always apparent.
 Businesses should be ashamed if they are not supporting their workforce effectively and can expect similar levels of respect in return.
 So, how can you do that?

-Having a managed sanitary bin contract takes away all of this stress.
+Having a managed sanitary bin collection service contract takes away all of this stress.
 At Zenith Washroom Services we are constantly gathering data from our users, analysing the latest technologies and reviewing our processes to ensure we offer a discreet, hygienic and easy to use service for our users.
 Over the years we have reviewed many solutions and find our present solution simple from both the user perspective and for the efficiency of our service operatives.
 This solution involves:

 - Foot pedal operated sanitary bins - Automatic sanitary bins are simply less reliable as they have moving parts that need specific servicing and are battery powered so once the battery runs out they are impossible to use.
 Pedal operated sanitary bins provide simple maintenance and higher reliability over automatic versions.